 The Board considers that it is appropriate to evaluate the performance of the Board and its Committees annually.
-The 2021 evaluation is detailed below.
+The 2022 evaluation is detailed below.
 This is intended to make sure that the Board remains effective, well-informed and able to make high quality and timely decisions for the benefit of all stakeholders in the Company with regular meetings to discuss the strategic direction and the terms of reference for the Committees.
 Areas covered include Board structure, Board arrangements, frequency and time, content of Board meetings, Board culture and succession planning.
 It is recognised that there continues to be more regulation about which Directors need to be informed and aware.
 The Board will continue to ensure that Directors receive appropriate support and training as required to keep them up to date with current practices.

-The Chairman led an annual performance assessment of the Board and its Committees at the end of 2021.
+The Chairman led an annual performance assessment of the Board and its Committees at the end of 2022.
 The performance effectiveness process included each Director completing a performance evaluation questionnaire, the results and feedback from which were collated into a summary and discussed by the Board.

-The Chairman concluded that the Board operated effectively and efficiently to deliver the business goals set out for 2021 against the difficult background of the ongoing Covid pandemic.
-There was active engagement combining challenge and support that permitted the management to operate within a framework of agreed parameters set in place by the Board.
-Practical measures were applied to risk management with the Board and executives working closely together to ensure regular communication with staff and shareholders.
+The Chairman concluded that the Board acted effectively to deliver the 2022 goals following on from the effects of the COVID-19 pandemic.
+A framework of parameters was established by the Board that allowed the management to operate resourcefully and achieve growth across the business.
+Practical measures were pursued in respect of risk management and resulted with good interaction between the Board and the executives and providing regular communication with staff and shareholders.